PNNL-Comp-Mass-Spec/MetaboliteValidation/README.md

 The default location for goodtables.exe will be ```<path to python>/Scripts``` After everything is properly installed open the command promt and run:

 ```
-metaboliteValidation <File path to new data>
+MetaboliteValidation <File path to new data>
 ```

 # UnitTestMetaboliteValidation
-A unit test project for [metaboliteValidation](https://github.com/PNNL-Comp-Mass-Spec/metaboliteValidation)
+A unit test project for [MetaboliteValidation](https://github.com/PNNL-Comp-Mass-Spec/MetaboliteValidation)